 And being the wine connoisseur that they are, we took the 90’s desk area that we all have whom’s houses were built then and converted it into a wine tasting area.

 Which flowed perfectly in from their kitchen into their living room area when entertaining!

-Our clients ended up getting all new furniture throughout as well and I couldn’t get enough of it!
-As you can see our clients had great taste and everything they chose worked so perfectly within their newly remodeled space.
+Our clients ended up getting all new furniture as well, and I couldn’t get enough of it!
+As you can see, our clients had great taste, and everything they chose worked so perfectly within their newly remodeled space.

 And I loved how we added in a fun splash of tile with Zia Tile!
 And with a little black paint, it made it look like a whole new fireplace.
-Jamie was also able to work his custom cabinetry magic and because the hearth was removed, he made it look like the wood panel siding always flowed to the ground from the beginning, when in reality it stopped right under the actual fireplace.
+Jamie was also able to work his custom cabinetry magic.
+Because the hearth was removed, he made it look like the wood panel siding always flowed to the ground from the beginning, when in reality, it stopped right under the actual fireplace.